KeyboardKit/KeyboardKit/README.md

 ## Getting Started

-When you use `KeyboardKit`, you should inherit `KeyboardInputViewController` instead of `UIInputViewController`.
+With `KeyboardKit`, you should inherit `KeyboardInputViewController` instead of `UIInputViewController`.
 It provides you with many tools that helps you build custom keyboard extension.

 KeyboardKit supports both `UIKit` and `SwiftUI`, so you can pick the option that suits your needs best.